iFloat, iFall, iFly (2013) Melbourne AU

 An Aquabatics workshop for Ballet Lab & Exertion Games Lab members.

-On intersections and interactions between the body, technology and performance.
+Exploring intersections and interactions between the body, technology, performance and water.

 Phillip Adams' BalletLab corp have an advanced level of bodily awareness, base fitness, and interpretive and choreography skill which can provide a new calibre of interactive data for our research at the Exertion Games Lab.
 Professional dancers tend to have much higher levels of coordination and neuromuscular control than the general public.
 Dancers are attracted to multi-disciplinary collaborations with artists because of a combination of the desire for a new kind of physical exertion or technical interaction, and an attraction to the art of dance and new stimuli or context for this.
 The easiest way to provide a safe and enjoyable collaborative space is to make the interactive systems scalable - have a simple version that can be developed.
 Designers provide the tools and inspiration, and the dancers explore their own athletic and artistic abilities through ritual, play, improvisation and modes of dance to explore bodily play and exertion games.
 Let's call this as "play date". - Sarah Jane Pell